How To Bet On The World Cup Final In California | California Sports Betting Sites

-The 2022 World Cup reaches its climax this weekend as Argentina face reigning champions France, and here is how you can bet on soccer in California.
+The 2022 World Cup concludes this weekend as Argentina face 2018 champions France, and we are on hand to show you how you can bet on soccer in California.

-Sports betting in California is currently prohibited so there are no regulated sportsbooks online or in casinos in the state.
+Sports betting in California is currently under debate by state governement but this doesn’t mean Californians can’t bet on sports.

-However, this doesn’t mean Californians can’t bet on sports, with several offshore sites available and offering odds on the World Cup final which anyone located in California can access.
+There are several offshore sites available and offering odds on the World Cup final which anyone located in California and aged 18+ can access.

 Our recommended sportsbooks for California residents are BetOnline, who offer the best odds and highest limits when depositing with credit or debit cards, but those looking to use cryptocurrencies can try LuckyBlock.